danyaberezun/KEEPs/README.md

             //   we may state that l : MutableList<T!>
             // And then we could infer [T! =:= Serializable]
             // If it is unsound because of unsound `foo` implementation,
-            //   we are not able to guarantee soundness even now.
+            //   we are not able to guarantee soundness,
+            //   just as we cannot do that now.
             // If it is unsound because the result of `foo` is immutable,
-            //   there is already a problem with the code because of programmer's mistake.
+            //   the unsoundness comes from the flexible types.
-            // Therefore, either we infer the correct bound or there is already a problem with the code.
+            // Therefore, either we soundly infer the correct bound or

-            // marat.akhin: before we were saying that subtype reconstruction
-            // should avoid run-time type errors, here we suddenly say
-            // it is OK to have them? or do we want to explain another idea here?

-            // romanv: Slightly fixed the explanation.
-            // Main idea is that we rely on the fact that everything is sound.
-            // If it is already a problem, it is not an issue that we've added some new ones :)
-            // We just rely on the fact that user knows what he is doing with flexible variable.
+            //   the code is unsound, but the reason for unsoundness
+            //   is not the use of subtyping reconstruction.
         }
         ...
     }